Vexcited/PRONOTE.modules.js/README.md

 It should work on every platform, if not please open an issue !

+## Where to find?

+You can watch the previous runs in the `modules` branch.
+It is filled by a CI that runs every two hours and checks if any update has been released.

+## What is the `unused` folder?

+This is a folder where we put modules that are not used in any `require(...)` statement in the whole codebase.

+There's some issues with parsing require so that's why we put them there in case we need them later, notably for scripts imported directly via the `<script>` tag and not tracked here.

 ## Credits

 I'd like to thank those projects for making this available.